 Download copies of our relevant policies below:

 The Information Commissioner is responsible for upholding information rights and protecting the data privacy of individuals.
-You can find out more at the website: https://ico.org.uk.
+Find out more on the Information Commissioner’s Office website.